silver-machine/crowbar/README.md

 ## Overview

 Crowbar is a stack-based interpreted language.
-Originally, it was meant for ascii roguelike programming, the `clearscr` keyword being a remnant of that, but eventually it became the sort of general purpose/toy language it is now.
+Originally, I meant for it to be for ASCII roguelike programming (the `clearscr` keyword is a remnant of that), but over time it has become a sort of general purpose/toy language.

 ## Example Code

 ```py
 ;; hello world x times